-Recognizing a scale in PKP terms generally requires condensing the melody line into the homeoctave, as shown next.
-This melody line uses all seven scale notes, so there's no ambiguity.
+At a glance, the scale is Ionian, but recognizing a scale in general requires condensing the melody line into the home-octave, as shown next.
+The melody line uses all seven scale notes, so there's no ambiguity.
 The two header lines enable cross referencing by eye between notes and building blocks identified by alphabet letters.
 The Lego-like view of the selected building blocks used in the upcoming harmony self identifies fundamental harmonic sequences.